Lojas Renner: Pioneering

-In 2002, another important step was taken towards Renner's evolution.
-The collections started to be developed inspired by five lifestyles, reflecting a way of being and dressing, based on attitudes, interests, values, personalities, and habits of customers.
-Thus, there lies the creation of the slogan "You have your style.
-Renner has them all".
-The products started to be exhibited in a coordinated way, grouping clothes, shoes, and accessories in six own brands that reflect the lifestyles, facilitating the customer's choice and optimizing their shopping time.
+In 2002, another step was taken towards Renner's evolution.
+The collections were developed to be inspired by the lifestyles of customers.
+The slogan "You have your style.
+Renner has them all.” is based on this.
+The products started to be exhibited in a coordinated way, grouping clothes, shoes, and accessories into six own brands that reflect the lifestyles, facilitating the customer's choice, and optimizing their shopping time.

 First Brazilian Corporation

 In June 2005, when the company already had 64 points of sale, J.C.
 Penney and Renner's managers decided to sell the control of the Company through a public offering of shares on the São Paulo Stock Exchange.
 Renner then joined the New Market of Bovespa as the first Brazilian company to have its capital dispersed and approximately 100% of the outstanding shares.
-The following year, in 2006, with the successful dispersion of shares on the stock exchange, the expansion plan was intensified and Renner started its operations in Northeast, opening units in the states of Pernambuco, Ceará, and Bahia.
+The following year, in 2006, with the successful dispersion of shares on the stock exchange, the expansion plan was intensified and Renner started its operations in the Northeast, opening units in the states of Pernambuco, Ceará, and Bahia.
 In the same year, the Financial Products area was implemented, with the offer of Personal Loans and Quick Withdrawals, later adding Insurance.
 The year 2007 marked the continuation of the expansion plan and the arrival in the North, by opening a store in the state of Amazonas.
 In 2010, the Financial Products area was consolidated by launching the co-branded credit card Meu Cartão Renner, using Visa and MasterCard flags.
 That same year, Renner launched its e-commerce.
 The first store within the Renner Sustentável project (Sustainable Renner) opened in 2014, at the mall Riomar Shopping Fortaleza.
 To finish the year with plenty of reasons to celebrate, Lojas Renner S.A. was selected to be part of the BM & FBOVESPA 2015 Corporate Sustainability Index (ISE) portfolio.